We are located in Minnesota, in the Minneapolis

 transport or some of the companies take many pets from many different locations and have many different pick ups and drop

 offs.
 Depending on where you live, the travel time can be several days.
-We will not approve a large group transports.
+We will not approve of a large group transports.

-We do not like ground transport that would take over a single day to get from point A to point B. We would want the
+We do not like ground transport that would take over a single day to get from point A to point B, but we do make exceptions.

-service provider to use a kennel/crate and would want our puppy to be their only puppy on board.
-We can consider exceptions,
+We would want the service provider to use a kennel/crate and would want our puppy to be their only puppy on board if possible.

-but this is the ideal arrangement.
+We can consider exceptions, but this is the ideal arrangement.

 .

-At times we can drive to meet someone part way, within the confines of the MN State borders.
-This would be dependent
+4. At times we can drive to meet someone part way, within the confines of the

-on our schedule.
+MN State borders.
+This would be dependent on our schedule.
 (Part way does not mean half way)

 .